fortrabbit/craft-copy/README.md

 # Craft deploy commands for fortrabbit

 This little command line tool makes your life even better.
-It helps to speed up common tasks around professional Craft CMS deployment on fortrabbit: Dumb the database, Sync the assets folder, push and pull changes.
+It helps to speed up common tasks around professional Craft CMS deployment on fortrabbit: Dump the database, sync the assets folder, push and pull changes.

 ## Requirements